rougier/nano-modeline/README.md

 depending on nano-modeline-position custom setting.

-There are two sets of faces (for active and inactive modelines) that can be customized (M-x: customize-group + nano-modeline)
+There are two sets of faces (for active and inactive modelines) that can be customized `M-x: customize-face RET nano-modeline`

 - `nano-modeline-active-name`      / `nano-modeline-inactive-name`
 - `nano-modeline-active-primary`   / `nano-modeline-inactive-primary`